agarwalmanvi/agarwalmanvi.github.io/_projects/structurepe.markdown

 We only use the sinusoidal embedding with the `NS-*` variants because of constraints on computational capacity.

+Along with the samples, we also plot the self-similarity matrices depicting the structure of the corresponding song.

 ## Next-timestep Prediction
 ### Good Examples